Cai-Lab-at-University-of-Michigan/portal_wiki/docs/image-library-management.md

 Common causes and solutions:

-1. Adjust brightness: open `Shader Editor` and modify the brightness settings.
+1. Adjust brightness: modify the brightness settings.
 2. Conversion issue: image conversion may have failed
    *(rare — contact the site administrator if you suspect this)*.
 3. Network/connection issue: close the viewer window and reopen the dataset.